MAJOR EXPLORATION FAQ

 Toggle ItemI’m Having Trouble Choosing a Major...Does BYU Offer Interest or Personality Tests to Help Me Decide?Start by visiting our How to Choose a Major page here.

 The University Advisement Center offers interest and personality tests to help you decide on a major and career path, including the Strong Interest Inventory and the Myers-Briggs Type Indicator.
 These tests last an average of 45 minutes and do require small fees.
-They can be requested in 2590 WSC or online here.
+They can be requested online here.

 There is also a free online assessment, TypeFocus, which can be accessed here.